-- You must be aged eighteen or over, on the date you submit your application. - · You must be the owner or leaseholder of the farm. - Applications from contractors may be considered, however you must provide maps and SBI numbers for farms you work for in the Severn Trent priority catchment. - Applications may be submitted by a 3rd party on behalf of the landowner, however you should declare this on the application, and provide confirmation that the landowner's permission has been obtained. - Grants will only be available to farmers and landowners who farm, or have land within a ST drinking water abstraction catchment, and/or farm within one of ST's priority SPZs. - For details on priority catchments, the map is available on page 10 of this brochure. - STEPS priority water quality items must be implemented on land which is being farmed within the catchment - Any evidence of 'double funding' will result in the cancellation of your agreement and withdrawal of any potential funds.
+- You must be aged eighteen or over, on the date you submit your application. - · You must be the owner or leaseholder of the farm. - Applications may be submitted by a 3rd party on behalf of the landowner, however you should declare this on the application, and provide confirmation that the landowner's permission has been obtained. - Grants will only be available to farmers and landowners who farm, or have land within a ST drinking water abstraction catchment, and/or farm within one of ST's priority SPZs. - For details on priority catchments, the map is available on page 10 of this brochure. - STEPS priority water quality items must be implemented on land which is being farmed within the catchment

-- Where funding has already been released, you will be required, and agree, to refund it and we (ST) will take the necessary action to recoup the funds, including any legal costs. - Any applicant or application found to be fraudulent will be rejected and the applicant disqualified from future ST programmes and schemes. - ST may reject applications if they are not likely to benefit water quality, biodiversity or the environment. - The submission of a valid application does not guarantee entry to STEPS. - Once offered a grant, applicants can't change their capital or works, or amend their agreement unless given permission by ST. - Contracts are non-transferable except in the case of: - Certified serious illness of applicant - Death of the applicant - Long term professional incapacity of the applicant. - Each STEPS item specifies particular criteria to be met, in order to be included in an application. - We cannot fund any item or work which is a regulatory requirement.
+- Any evidence of 'double funding' will result in the cancellation of your agreement and withdrawal of any potential funds. - Where funding has already been released, you will be required, and agree, to refund it and we (ST) will take the necessary action to recoup the funds, including any legal costs. - Any applicant or application found to be fraudulent will be rejected and the applicant disqualified from future ST programmes and schemes. - ST may reject applications if they are not likely to benefit water quality, biodiversity or the environment. - The submission of a valid application does not guarantee entry to STEPS. - Once offered a grant, applicants can't change their capital or works, or amend their agreement unless given permission by ST. - Contracts are non-transferable except in the case of: - Certified serious illness of applicant - · Death of the applicant - Long term professional incapacity of the applicant. - Each STEPS item specifies particular criteria to be met, in order to be included in an application. - We cannot fund any item or work which is a regulatory requirement.